ToadHanks/julia_fractals_R/README.md

 Packages
 --------
-virdis, viridislite (for color only)
+viridis, viridislite (for color only)

 Author
 ------